yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomtearoffobject-class.md

 ### <a name="parameters"></a>Parametry
  *Właściciel*
- [in] Klasa, dla którego oderwania jest implementowana.
+ [in] Klasa, dla którego odrywania jest implementowana.

 ### <a name="remarks"></a>Uwagi
- Wskaźnik jest ustawiana na **NULL** podczas konstruowania.
+ Wskaźnik jest inicjowany do wartości NULL podczas konstruowania.

 ##  <a name="queryinterface"></a>  CComTearOffObject::QueryInterface
  Pobiera wskaźnik do żądanego interfejsu.